RandomApfel/mongo-rust-slow-issue-reproduction/README.md

-# Reproduce the slowness issue if MongoDB's Rust driver
+# Reproduce the slowness issue of MongoDB's Rust driver

 ## Steps
 - 1. Populate the Database